 Math 141,145 Logic courses Not sure about Math yet?
-Math 153 Math 154 Mathematical Biology and Evolutionary Dynamics Probability Theory Math 121, 122 and 112 provide useful tools for Math 155r Combinatorics many other disciplines.
+Math 153 Mathematical Biology and Evolutionary Dynamics Math 121, 122 and 112 Math 154 Probability Theory provide useful tools for Math $155r$ Combinatorics many other disciplines.
 Math 157 Mathematics in the World

 Math 91r is a reading course for students who want to learn a particular topic not covered in a regular course or tutorial.
-Details: https://www.math.harvard.edu/media/Courses-2020.pdf
+More details here: http://math.harvard.edu/pamphlets/courses.html